 Rather than trying to burn up individual plants, flame weeding scorches the plants’ crowns just enough to cause tissues to shrivel and die.
 This means that flame weeding doesn’t kill a plants’ roots immediately.
 Instead it causes the tops to die back just enough to deprive the roots of energy.
 While this method generally works best on annual weeds, you can also kill deep-rooted, perennial weeds (like thistles and dandelions) by scorching the plant when the weeds first emerge (when they have their first pair of leaves), and one or two times after that.

 Take care not to get too close to the ground with your flamer.
 Overheating the ground can kill desirable plants growing nearby and friendly microbes in the soil.
 Instead, scorch the crowns of weeds quickly—1/10 of a second is enough.
 Use only during seasons of low fire danger and after a rain, or during periods of high morning dew.
 Sprinkle weeded areas with water afterwards to ensure safe usage.
-Flame weeding is effective on walkways or patio cracks.
+Flame weeding is effective weed control on walkways or patio cracks.

 9. Use poultry